tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### rest ( alpha )

-The rest onramp listens on a specified port for inbound RESTful ( http ) data.
+The rest onramp listens on a specified port for inbound RESTful ( http ) data, converting the http body as event data (and attaching other request attributes as event metadata).

-The onramp can leverage preprocessors to segment rest body content but does not currently support codecs.
-Body content is presumed to be UTF-8 encoded.

 The event [origin URI](../tremor-script/stdlib/tremor/origin.md) set by the onramp is of the form: